 She rolled down the window and we sat in silence for a moment.
 None of the eerie alarms that they had started testing back in December were going off yet.
 This was the sound we thought would come before any strike and it wasn’t happening.
 Were the sirens failing?
 We weren’t sure.
 It was eerily quiet.
 But our phones and the radio were telling us to seek shelter immediately and we knew where a basement was located so we had to keep going.

 We both began setting in motion our own personal lines of communication in the event that we were attacked.
 My first call was to my roommate, Brittni.
 It initially went to her voicemail but she called me back and I relayed instructions (get the cats, get in the bathroom, put a mattress against the window, and wait).
 Brittni’s boyfriend Zach, (my other roommate) was also doing overtime at our same place of work but had arrived a full hour before I did, so I hadn’t yet made contact with him.
 Worse yet, I didn’t have his phone number.
 Most of my communication with him was through Brittni so I told her to get in touch with him, tell him to head to the basement and get in touch with me.
 I told her that I’d take care of him when I found him.
-I didn’t know what was going to happen, but they are my roommates, coworkers, and friends, so if missiles are headed my way, they are the people I needed to watch out for at that moment.
-I haven’t known them long, but in a crisis you kind of learn who your family is.

 By this time we had pulled into the work parking garage and entered the building.
 I had gotten Zach’s number and that point and texted him, but hadn’t heard back.
 My roommate tried to Facetime me at that point, but that’s when the cell phone network became overwhelmed and calls were completely impossible.
 This is when social media and text messaging became the only way to make contact.
 I sent my mom a Facebook message telling her I loved her, that there were inbound missiles and I thought I’d probably be okay, but I just wanted to tell her in case things went bad.